-We have audited the accompanying financial statements of Visionledd o/a Working for Orphans & Widows, which comprise the statement of financial position as at December 31, 2023 and the statements of receipts and expenditures and fund balance and statement of cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Visionledd o/a Working for Orphans & Widows, which comprise the statement of financial position as at December 31, 2024 and the statements of receipts and expenditures and fund balance and statement of cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.

-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph, the accompanying financial statements present fairly, in all material respects, the financial position of Visionledd o/a Working for Orphans & Widows as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with Canadian Accounting Standards for Not-for-Profit Organizations.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of Visionledd o/a Working for Orphans & Widows as at December 31, 2024, and its results of operations and its cash flows for the year then ended in accordance with Canadian Accounting Standards for Not-for-Profit Organizations.